Congratulations to our fellows!

 Kenji C. Liu has a video poem "Search History," a trailer for his forthcoming collection, Map of an Onion.

-Fatimah Asghar and Hieu Minh Nguyen are featured in "20 Young Writers of Color Share Their Favorite Poems" on the Huffington Post.
+Fatimah Asghar and Hieu Minh Nguyen are featured in an article "20 Young Writers of Color Share Their Favorite Poems" on the Huffington Post.